Addiction, Recovery, and Personal Character

 By Bill White

-This article was published on February 16, 2018, in The Selected Papers of William L. White
+This article was published on February 16, 2018, in the William L. White Papers.

 The devastating effects of addiction on physical/emotional health and social functioning have been meticulously catalogued, but far less attention has been given to its toll on character and the role character reconstruction plays in the recovery process.
 A recent rereading of David Brook’s The Road to Character has spurred this reflection on character and addiction recovery.